-All over this site, we at GMJ will continue to discuss the multitude of things you can do to achieve and maintain a happy and successful life.
+All over this site, we at GMJ will continue to discuss the many things you can do to achieve and maintain a happy and successful life.
 This includes immunizations and regular STD testings.
-These shots, that some of you may have received as a kid, can be the difference between a fun filled night on the town, a stay at hospital, or a long treatment regime.
-If you’ve not gotten some of these immunizations the window of opportunity might have passed, depending on your age and sexual activity.
-Let’s first take a look at the STD testing list first.
+These shots, which some of you may have received as a kid, can be the difference between a fun-filled night on the town, a stay at the hospital, or a prolonged treatment regime.
+Suppose you’ve not gotten some of these immunizations.
+The window of opportunity might have passed, depending on your age and sexual activity.
+Let’s first take a look at the STD testing list.

-HIV: The grand daddy of them all.
+HIV: The granddaddy of them all.
 I’m sure we don’t need to discuss why, but the schedule should be at least three (3) times a year for sexually active gay males.
-The CDC only recommends once a year, but during that time you might not only have a very high viral load, you may also be infecting others.
+The CDC only recommends once a year, but during that time, you might not only have a very high viral load but also infect others.

-Syphilis/Chlamydia/Gonorrhea/Herpes: All should be done three (3) times yearly as well.
+Syphilis/Chlamydia/Gonorrhea/Herpes: All should be done three (3) times yearly.
 Preferably at the same time.

-Hep C: Is a special case.
-Many doctors will not automatically perform this test unless you are at high risk.
-This includes drug users and those who are into fisting.
+Hep C: This is a particular case.
+Many doctors will not automatically perform this test unless you are at high risk, including drug users and those who are into fisting.
 If this is you, you know what to do.

 If you haven’t received the Hep A & B vaccinations, you should be checked along with other STDs and if found negative, get the shots as soon as possible.
 This panel consists of:

-- A series of three doses of the Hepatitis B vaccine are usually given providing long-lasting protection.
+- A series of three doses of the Hepatitis B vaccine provides long-lasting protection.

-- There is also a combination vaccine for both Hepatitis A and Hepatitis B. It is usually given as a series of three doses in order to provide lasting protection.
+- There is also a combination vaccine for both Hepatitis A and Hepatitis B, and it is usually given in three doses to provide lasting protection.

-The HPV vaccine is the one dependent upon age and sexual activity.
+The HPV vaccine is the only dependent upon age and sexual activity.
 The human papillomavirus (HPV) vaccine is available for gay men up to 26 years of age to prevent genital warts and other HPV-associated diseases and conditions such as oropharyngeal or anal cancer.
 The HPV vaccine is given as a three-dose series over six months.
 It is best to be vaccinated before your first sexual contact, but later vaccination can still protect you if you have not been exposed to HPV.
-(Note: Most American doctors will not provide this vaccine if you are over 26 and sexually active unless you demand it, and pay for it.
-They are not convinced of the benefits as there has been no studies confirming.)
+(Note: Most American doctors will not provide this vaccine if you are over 26 and sexually active unless you demand it and pay for it.
+They are not convinced of the benefits as no studies have confirmed.)